cmugpi/cmugpi.github.io/topics/terminal-usage/afs/index.md

 ## ACLs (fs)

-You don't need to memorize this information!
+You do not need to memorize this information!
 It's listed here solely for your reference.
 {:.ui.info.message}